wolgok-xyz/wolgok-xyz.github.io/README.md

 ## Introduction

-**KIST Embodied AGI Research Team** is dedicated to advancing artificial general intelligence (AGI) through embodied learning, robotics, and human-robot interaction.
+**KIST Embodied AGI Research Group** is dedicated to advancing artificial general intelligence (AGI) through embodied learning, robotics, and human-robot interaction.
 Our research focuses on building intelligent agents that learn and adapt in the real world, bridging the gap between perception, cognition, and action.

 ---

 ## Key Features

-- 🤖 **Team & Members**: Meet our researchers, scientists, and students
+- 🤖 **Members**: Meet our researchers, scientists, and students
 - 🧠 **Research & Publications**: Explore our work in embodied AI, robotics, and AGI
 - 🦾 **Projects**: Innovative projects in human-robot interaction and adaptive learning
 - 📰 **News & Events**: Seminars, workshops, and lab updates